hfelix3/ironblog/README.md

 ```

-In your brower, navigate to http://localhost:3001/
+In your browser, navigate to http://localhost:3001/

 ## Usage